Work with Essential Properties

 See the glossary of terms (existing and new) to understand the commonly used terms when you work with compositions and Essential Properties:

 Nest: To place a composition inside other composition.

 Precomposition: A composition that is nested inside another composition in a project.

-When a composition, for example - Comp A is placed inside another composition, for example - Comp B, Comp A becomes the Parent composition which contains Comp B - the Child composition.
+When a composition, for example - Comp A, is placed inside another composition - Comp B, Comp A becomes the Parent composition which contains Comp B - the Child composition.

-The layer or effect property that a essential property refers to.
+The layer or effect property that an essential property refers to.

-An essential property of a precomposition when the source property is not modified
+An essential property of a precomposition when the source property isn’t modified.

 An Essential Property of a precomposition when the source property is modified.